 You can speak with a professional to help you navigate some of these challenges if you want to try to continue breastfeeding (and I promise, it is okay if you don’t!).
 I had a private lactation consultant come to my home and help me in a relaxed and informal setting.
 It was the best thing I could have done.
 I would have never been able to breastfeed my son without her support.
 Later, I had her come to my house within days of my second child being born to try and get ahead of any potential issues.

 Supplementing with formula or donor milk is a fantastic option if you are struggling with supply challenges, pain, or any other struggle.
 (Please note: we know of the formula shortage and understand formula feeding also has its challenges).
-Nutritionally, science has come a long way, and infant formula is similar to breastmilk.
+Nutritionally, science has come a long way, and infant formula is similar to breast milk.

 Donor milk is also an option.
-I recommend checking out your local Human Milk for Human Babies chapter to learn more about donor milk.
+I recommend checking out your local Human Milk for Human Babies (here) chapter to learn more about donor milk.
 Breastfeeding is as good as combo feeding, which is as good as formula feeding.
 All your baby cares about is that they are fed and have a happy mom to love and care for them.

 Supporting the Breastfeeding Mom

 How can you support a struggling breastfeeding mom?
 Be there for them and support them the best way you can by listening or helping them find resources that can support their journey.
-Reassure them that it is okay if you want to continue breastfeeding and it’s okay if you want to stop breastfeeding.
+Reassure them that it is okay if they want to continue breastfeeding and it’s okay if they want to stop breastfeeding.
 It’s also okay if you don’t know the right thing to do.
 Remind them that they are not alone.
 Perhaps you can help them find an online support group or provide a loving and non-judgmental shoulder to lean on.

 If you are a breastfeeding mom, do not forget to take care of yourself.
 The postpartum period is already so challenging with hormones and healing.
 Give yourself some grace and do what you can to protect your mental and physical health.
 You may have to stop breastfeeding for some reason or for no reason other than it is better for your family not to breastfeed.
 No matter what decision you make, it is the best decision for you.